Railway platform height: Japan

 However, increasing electrification and the phasing-out of locomotive traction in favor of multiple units has made the distinction a matter of historical, rather than practical relevance.
 Recently, at Japan Railways Group stations in urban centers such as Tokyo and Osaka, whose lines were the earliest to be electrified, 1100 mm is the norm and lower-level platforms are generally raised to this height during station improvements or refurbishment.
 Elsewhere, such as Hokkaido and the Tohoku/Hokuriku region of Honshu, 920 mm – and even 760 mm platforms are still commonplace.
 As this represents a potential obstacle when boarding modern commuter trains, workarounds such as a step built into the floor of area-specific trainsets are often employed.
 Nevertheless, with accessibility becoming a greater concern as Japan's population ages, raising the level of the platform itself (in tandem with other improvements such as elevators and escalators) is seen as the most practical solution.

 In at least one case, with the E721 series EMU used on JR East lines in the Tohoku region, the floor of the train itself is lowered to be nearly level to existing 920 mm platforms.
 This makes level boarding feasible at many stations (and boarding less of a hassle at stations with the lowest 760 mm platforms).
 However, this (along with a different standard of electrification) also makes through service southward to Tokyo impossible, and prevents them from running on certain through lines, such as the Senseki-Tohoku Line, since the Senseki Line portion uses the higher 1100 mm platforms (and DC electrification).

 In contrast to the above standards, the standard gauge Shinkansen (Bullet Train) has, since its original inception, used only 1250 mm platforms.
 However, exceptions from this include the "Mini-shinkansen" Yamagata Shinkansen and Akita Shinkansen lines, which use 1100 mm platforms to maintain compatibility with conventional JR trainsets.

 Most standard gauge non-JR commuter railways, such as Kintetsu Nara Line and Keisei Line, use 1250 mm platforms.

 North Korea

 North Korea's platforms are standardized at 1250 mm only.
 In there, 1250 mm is the norm, lower-level platforms are already raised to this height.

 South Korea

-Korail adopted 550 mm high platforms to operate KTX.
+Korail adopted 550 mm platforms to operate KTX.
 Typically, older platforms are lower than 500 mm.
-For metro trains, higher platforms which height after 1135 mm are used.
-Nuriro trains are using mechanical steps to allow both type of platforms.
+For metro trains, higher platforms of 1135 mm are used.
+Nuriro trains use mechanical steps to allow both types of platform.
 Korail has a long-term plan to change platform standards to higher platforms; both KTX-Eum and EMU-320 are designed to use higher platforms.